-Author has written 15 stories for Pokémon, Harry Potter, Legend of Korra, Dragonriders of Pern series, Naruto, How to Train Your Dragon, Superman, Dragon Ball Z, and Temeraire.
+Author has written 19 stories for Pokémon, Harry Potter, Legend of Korra, Dragonriders of Pern series, Naruto, How to Train Your Dragon, Smallville, Dragon Ball Z, Books of the Raksura, Death Note, Code Geass, and Temeraire.

 Random assimilated data indicates 'fanfic' are normal parameters of this site.
 Data indicates 'plot' should be contained within.
 Data indicates 'main character' and 'secondary character' are common, and that 'fanfic' come in categories.
 Fanfics often have reviews, which this unit is incapable of understanding, but will make randomized, appropriate responses...
 Now attempting to appear as human... loading new program... loading...

 Welcome; this unit shall be anonymous.
 It is this unit's idea of a joke.
 This unit is actually human.
 I am human.
 Do you not believe me? b f d csay good thing good thing is good yes I heart you.
 Genre: Pokemon, is nonserious, yes?
 This unit jokes.
 Humans joke.
 I write.

 Data indicates humans review.
 I review.
 No begging.
 This unit's reviewing capabilities are randomized.
 Incapable of responding to PMs.
 Good day, good day, good day, good day, good day. b x dz.
 Extrapolating.
 Inputting data into clear text file, exiting program b b b.
 Clearing trash.

 Used to go by 'amnothuman', hence the above joke. :P I can't guarantee that the older stuff is any good.
 I'm extremely embarrassed how little I knew about Africa when I started writing Ushujaa.
 Still don't know as much as I prolly should.